 There are many different ways that Alliance church families can reach out to Syrian refugees in their communities, according to each church’s capacity:

 Intensive church engagement: CAMA recognizes that the Lord will call some churches to a special and intensive involvement with refugees.
 We encourage such churches to partner with a recommended agency to work out the details appropriate to their communities.
 Intensive engagement is at times challenging, but it can also have a deep and lasting impact on both the church and those receiving aid.
-CAMA Director of Global Disaster Response, Gary Fairchild, is available to advise your church as you navigate these relationships (contact us).
+Please feel free to contact us with questions.